In2Sec/DiveFuzz/README.md

 *DiveFuzz using RISC-V toolchain to generate test cases.
 For base usage, the following dependencies are required: `riscv64-unknown-elf-*`*

 You can obtain the toolchain by following the instructions [here](https://github.com/riscv-collab/riscv-gnu-toolchain).
 We need the `newlib` version of the toolchain, which prefixes with `riscv64-unknown-elf-`, designed for embedded applications and bare metal development.

+We recommend version 2025.11.27; Older versions may have issues with certain extensions not being supported.

 ### Spike RISC-V ISA simulator